oracle-quickstart/oci-ansible-awx/README.md

 # Current Features

-- Installs user determined AWX release with support for 12.0.0, 13.0.0 and 14.0.0
+- Installs user determined AWX release with support for N and N-1 released major versions
 - User determined credentials to manage AWX, PostgreSQL, and the AWX Secret key
 - Backup & Restore is supported by usage of tower-cli
 - AWX Version Upgrades may be performed via backup & restore process